 Each person listened to their notched music for about 12 hours a week for a year.
 Researchers reported that participants noted significant improvements in their tinnitus—namely, the ringing was not as loud.

 Based on this and other tinnitus research, there is now automated software that can create notched music for anyone who would like to try it.
 AudioNotch helps you find your tinnitus tone and can process out that frequency from any music you upload.

 Add a whole playlist of your favorite songs and listen to them on a daily basis—it might give you tinnitus relief!

 There are many tinnitus playlists that people with tinnitus have created and shared online.
 The TinnitusTalk forum has a public playlist that anyone can listen to that is comprised of soothing ambient music and nature sounds.

-Youtube is also a great resource for tinnitus playlists, especially once you find what kinds of noises and sounds best alleviate your symptoms.
-There are many videos that are 8-10 hours long that you can listen to until you fall asleep, and continue to listen all night.
+Youtube is a great resource for tinnitus playlists, especially once you find what kinds of noises and sounds best alleviate your symptoms.
+Some tinnitus videos are as long as 8-10 hours.
+You can listen to until you fall asleep and continue to listen through the night.

 Audicus has put together a tinnitus playlist of hours of soothing sounds and white and brown noise to alleviate the ringing in your ears.
 Take a listen and let the sounds of nature overpower your tinnitus.

 Make sure to listen with earbuds.
 Have your own favorite tinnitus treatment?